-In this role, you will support the Country Engagement Team within the NDC Partnership Support Unit, focusing on countries within the LAC region.
-As part of the team, you will be responsible for leading the NDC Partnership’s work in a selected number of countries within the region.
+In this role, you will support the Country Engagement Team within the NDC Partnership Support Unit.
+As part of the team, you will support strategy development relating to the Partnership’s country engagement work and lead the Partnership’s country engagement work in several countries.
 Your job will be conducted in accordance with the NDC Partnership Work Program 2021-2025 and its M&E Framework, annual work plans, Country Engagement Strategy, Gender Strategy and Youth Engagement Plan.

-This position is remote due to Covid-19, but you will be based at WRI’s office in Washington, DC once restrictions have lifted.
+This position is remote due to Covid-19, but you can be based in either our office in Washington, DC, United States or UNFCCC’s office in Bonn, Germany, depending on work authorization once restrictions are lifted.”

-- The development of a strategy for engaging with the countries under your portfolio.
+- Develop a strategy for engaging with the countries under your portfolio.
 This includes target setting, action planning, and performance tracking, including designing tools, guidance documents, and training materials

-- Regular exchanges with NDC Partnership focal points, other government officials, implementing partners and other key partners as it relates to the work planned in those countries
+- Exchange regularly with NDC Partnership focal points, other government officials, implementing partners, and other key partners concerning work planned in those countries

-- The organization of meetings and workshops (implementation plan consultations, review and assessment meetings, formal launches, etc.) related to the NDC Partnership supported work in the country*
+- Organize meetings and workshops (implementation plan consultations, review and assessment meetings, formal launches, etc.) related to the NDC Partnership supported work in the country

-- Written communication between the NDC Partnership support unit, government officials, members of the Partnership and other stakeholders (i.e., circulation of country requests for support, consolidated partner responses, request to participate in events, etc.)
+- Facilitate written communication between the NDC Partnership support unit, government officials, members of the Partnership and other stakeholders (i.e., circulation of country requests for support, consolidated partner responses, request to participate in events, etc.)

-- Conduct desk review and analysis to support NDC Partnership engagement and planning of activities in the country as needed
+- Conduct desk review and analysis to support NDC Partnership engagement and planning of activities at the country- or region-level, as needed

 - Represent the NDC Partnership in external meetings and workshops contributing to country mission planning, and provide innovative ideas, strategies, and input with minimal supervision

-- Identify and draft stories and other communication materials related to country work as requested or as proposals to the NDC Partnership Story Machine communications mechanism
+- Identify and draft stories and other communication materials related to country work, as requested

 - Support efforts to strategically link NDC Partnership knowledge products with in-country engagement efforts